AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/query-builder-api.md

 p.properties=sling:resourceType jcr:primaryType
 ```

 Another thing you can do is include child nodes in the Query Builder response.
-In order to do this you need to specify
+To do this you need to specify

 ```xml
 p.nodedepth=n